jrean/askjong.com/articles/multiple-recaptcha.md

 This article covers how to install, configure and enable multiple instances of Google reCAPTCHA on the same page.
-It doesn't cover how to handle the reCAPTCHA validation and submition to Google.
+It doesn't cover how to handle the reCAPTCHA validation and submission to Google.

 ## Install Google reCAPTCHA